A red graphic icon of the THC warning label which is included on all legal cannabis products in Colorado.

 WHAT IS

-You might know marijuana as “weed” or “pot.”
-The marijuana plant produces a mind-altering chemical called THC, (or Tetrahydrocannabinol) which makes you feel “high.”
-Marijuana can be smoked, vaped, or eaten in foods or drinks.
-All marijuana products are required to be labeled with this red symbol, so always look for that.
-A lot of people think that since marijuana is legal, it’s safe for anyone to use.
+You might know cannabis as “marijuana,” “weed,” or “pot.”
+The cannabis plant produces a mind-altering chemical called THC (or Tetrahydrocannabinol), which makes you feel “high” or drugged.
+Cannabis can be smoked, vaped, or eaten in foods or drinks.
+All retail and medical cannabis products in Colorado are required to be labeled with the red “THC” symbol pictured on this page, so always look for that.
+A lot of people think that since cannabis is legal, it’s safe for anyone to use.
 That’s not true, especially for those under the age of 21.
-Keep reading to learn why.
+Keep reading to learn more about underage cannabis risks, use, and effects.

 YOUR HEALTH